Frequently Asked Questions

 Can I get a rebate from Medicare?

 Since November 2006, psychology services have attracted a Medicare payment.
 In order to access this payment a mental health care plan must be completed by a GP, Psychiatrist or Paediatrician.
 This plan allows you to receive Medicare rebates for six sessions.
 After six sessions the referring doctor must complete a review.
 They can request an additional four sessions to be rebated through Medicare.
-Due to recent Federal budget changes, sessions are capped at ten visits per calendar year.
-However, alternate funding can be sought and a new referral can be considered for the next calendar year.
+D However, alternate funding can be sought and a new referral can be considered for the next calendar year.